A Moving Border: Alpine Cartographies of Climate Change

 written and edited with Marco Ferrari and Elisa Pasqual

-Political borders do not exist in nature – they are always the product of cartographic and historical narratives.
-In the modern period many borders were traced along mountain ranges and across glaciers, which were thought to be permanent.
-But the ice is now melting, and so are boundary lines.
-Global warming is laying bare the fictions on which nation states were built.
+National borders do not exist in nature, but are always the product of cartographic and historical narratives.
+In the modern period many borders were traced along mountain ranges and across glaciers as they were thought to be fixed and immutable.
+But the ice is now melting, and so are boundary lines; global warming is laying bare the fictions on which nation states were built.

-The book starts from the project Italian Limes (2014–2016), which surveyed and made visible the movement of Italy’s alpine boundaries.
-It reads the Italian case alongside a broader political history of boundary making, and examines the nexus of nation-building, cartography, and the environment in the context of a changing climate.
+The book starts from the project Italian Limes (2014–2016) by Studio Folder, which surveyed and made visible the movement of Italy’s alpine boundaries.
+It charts the architecture of the border alongside a broader history of boundary making, and examines the nexus of nationalism, cartography, and climate from a unique perspective.

 A Moving Border includes a foreword by Bruno Latour, and essays by Stuart Elden, Mia Fuller, Francesca Hughes, and Wu Ming 1.